pyprg/egrid/README.md

     - Defoterm (term for objective function)

 including tuples, lists and iterables thereof (for a power-flow-calculation just Slacknode ...
-Branchtaps are necessary).
+Injection are necessary).
 Additionally, __make_model__ can consume network descriptions as multiline strings if package 'graphparser' is installed.
 This method is intended to input very small electric networks using a text editor.